TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

 - **📜 LICENSE**:
   Specifies the licensing details for the project (e.g., MIT License).

+- **📚 project-documentation**:
+A professionally formatted PDF covering all aspects of your project, from objectives to recommendations.
+It's like having a comprehensive project report at your disposal! 📊
+• project_documentation.pdf: The ultimate resource for anyone looking to understand or contribute to our project.

 - **📝 README.md**:
   The main documentation file detailing the project methodology, technologies, findings, and usage instructions.